 - Use body scrubs in the shower—if you’re concerned about something going down the drain—use a drain trap.

-I’ve taken my favorite ingredients and created these yummy holiday scrubs.
-They make great holiday gifts and your teens, tweens or grandkids will love making them.
+I’ve taken my favorite ingredients and created this yummy chocolate Halloween scrub.
+It makes a great holiday gift and your teens, tweens or grandkids will love making them.

-All of the recipes make about one batch of scrub.
-I get all my ingredients from Majestic Mountain Sage.
+This recipe makes about one batch of scrub.
+I get my fragrance oils from Majestic Mountain Sage.

 Halloween Chocolate Orange Cinnamon Scrub

 The combination of chocolate, orange, and cinnamon in this scrub is luscious.

 Watch this video to see how this Halloween Scrub is made: